Screen Printing & Embroidery Services

 “These guys are great!
 Our shirts are great quality.
 They don’t pill and the logo stays in great shape.”Beth G.

 Embroidery is a nice, clean way to have your logo show up on a quality polo shirt or hat.
 Part of the embroidery process is setting up your logo for embroidery which is called digitizing.
-We offer digitizing services for a onetime charge and you will receive a sew out proof to review & approve before your items are put into production.
-Branding apparel items with your logo is one of the best way to advertise your business!
+We offer digitizing services for a onetime charge and you will receive a sew-out proof to review & approve before your items are put into production.
+Branding apparel items with your logo is one of the best ways to advertise your business!